So You’re Bored. Welcome To The Club, Population: All Of Us.

 51. Make a bucket list.

-Big things.
-Small things.
-Silly things.
-Things you want to do this year, this decade, this lifetime.
+From big things and small things, to silly things.
+Things you want to do this year, this decade, or in this lifetime.
 Write them down.
-Put them on the fridge.
-Half the magic is in writing them.
-The other half is when you cross one off.
+Stick them on the fridge.
+Half the magic is in writing them, the other half is in crossing them off.

 52. Bake bread.